Trace Minimization and Roots in ${\rm PSL}(2,\mathbb{R})$: The Rational Power Algorithm

-{\bf Rational Powers.} As mentioned before, J.~Gilman's paper~\cite{G1} contains some results which are similar to ours for the case of a negative commutator trace.
-In addition, the author considers also the following slightly more general question.
+As mentioned before, J.~Gilman's paper~\cite{G3} contains several geometric conditions for the result of adjoining roots to a Fuchsian group, chiefly in the cases of Theorem~\ref{thm:free}.
+In addition, she addressed also the following slightly more general question.